vladkinoman/just-my-notes/books/best-comics-to-read.md

 > Everything else is secondary.
 Seriously, *everything*.

 - Miles Morales: origin starts in All-New Ultimate Comics Spider-Man #1 (Miles Morales: Ultimate Spider-Man Omnibus collects the whole Ultimate run), his original run Ultimate Comics: Spider-Man (second volume) is really strong.

 - Spider-Gwen: the first two volumes worth (Vol. 0 and Vol. 1) are really great (after reading the comments, I would say it's not worth it to read it - it is hit or miss).

   > Actually, people write that they're not worth reading: "None of them are very good.
 He’s just a tool to get even more money, without putting forth any original ideas.
 Same thing with all of the other spider-verse characters and spin-offs in the last 10 years.
-Remember, this IS from the same people who went through with OMD." - this was written about Morales.
+Remember, this IS from the same people who went through with OMD." - this was wr itten about Morales.
 I guess same can be applied to Spider-Gwen.

-Best Suicide Squad books: **Suicide Squad** (1987) by John Ostrander and Kim Yale, the current *Suicide Squad* run by Tom Taylor, Secret Six by Gail Simone (for the the Deadshot), the Deadshot: Beginnings miniseries by John Ostrander and Kim Yale (read after Suicide Squad (1987) #18).
+Best Suicide Squad comics: **Suicide Squad** (1987) by John Ostrander and Kim Yale, the current *Suicide Squad* run by Tom Taylor, Secret Six by Gail Simone (for the the Deadshot), the Deadshot: Beginnings miniseries by John Ostrander and Kim Yale (read after Suicide Squad (1987) #18).

 > Plus, [people say](https://www.reddit.com/r/DCcomics/comments/grt0wb/current_runs/) that Suicide Squad (2019) by Tom Taylor is one of the best DC runs at the moment.

-Best Swamp Thing books: **Saga of the Swamp Thing** by Alan Moore, *New 52 Swamp Thing* by *Scott Snyder*.
+Best Swamp Thing comics: **Saga of the Swamp Thing** by Alan Moore, *New 52 Swamp Thing* by *Scott Snyder*.

-Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).
+Best Wonder Woman comics: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

-Best X-Men books: **Uncanny X-Men** by Chris Claremont (classic and best; **X-Men: The Dark Phoenix Saga** is the most frequently mentioned), *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (Swap this with New X-Men for a more consistent/fun intro to X-Men), House of M by Brian Michael Bendis, Uncanny X-Force Vol. 1 by Rick Remender (maybe it's as cool as Wheadon and Morrison comics).
+Best X-Men comics: **Uncanny X-Men** by Chris Claremont (classic and best; **X-Men: The Dark Phoenix Saga** is the most frequently mentioned), *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (Swap this with New X-Men for a more consistent/fun intro to X-Men), House of M by Brian Michael Bendis, Uncanny X-Force Vol. 1 by Rick Remender (maybe it's as cool as Wheadon and Morrison comics).

-Best Cyclops books:  *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (he is a badass in this one), Kieron Gillen's Uncanny X-Men run (#534.1-544, #1-20) and Avengers vs X-Men: Consequences, Messiah Complex by Ed Brubaker, X-Men: Second Coming by Mike Carey, Marvel comics presents: Cyclops.
+- Cyclops:  *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (he is a badass in this one), Kieron Gillen's Uncanny X-Men run (#534.1-544, #1-20) and Avengers vs X-Men: Consequences, Messiah Complex by Ed Brubaker, X-Men: Second Coming by Mike Carey, Marvel comics presents: Cyclops.

-Best Gambit books: **Uncanny X-Men** by Chris Claremont (#246, #265-280), X-23 by Marjorie Liu, Gambit (2012) by James Asmus, Rogue & Gambit by Kelly Thompson, X-Men: Gambit & Rogue by Howard Mackie, Gambit Classic by Howard Mackie.
+- Gambit: **Uncanny X-Men** by Chris Claremont (#246, #265-280), X-23 by Marjorie Liu, Gambit (2012) by James Asmus, Rogue & Gambit by Kelly Thompson, X-Men: Gambit & Rogue by Howard Mackie, Gambit Classic by Howard Mackie.

-Best Wolverine books: **Wolverine (1982)** by Chris Claremont and Frank Miller, **Weapon X - Marvel Comics Presents (1988)** by Barry Windsor-Smith, **Enemy of the State - Wolverine (2003)** by Mark Millar, *Wolverine: Get Mystique* by Jason Aaron, *Adamantium Men - Wolverine Weapon X (2009)* by Jason Aaron (the entire Wolverine Weapon X by Jason Aaron isn't bad), *Wolverine Goes to Hell - Wolverine (2010)* by Jason Aaron (the whole Wolverine (2010-2012) run isn't bad, but GtH is the best comic in it), *Wolverine: Old Man Logan (2008-2009)* by Mark Millar (someone says that Lemire's run is better), Wolverine Epic Collection: Madripoor Nights, Wolverine by Greg Rucka Ultimate Collection (+Uncanny X-Force by Rick Remender, All-New Wolverine, **X-Men: Dark Phoenix Saga Complete Collection**).
+- Wolverine: **Wolverine (1982)** by Chris Claremont and Frank Miller, **Weapon X - Marvel Comics Presents (1988)** by Barry Windsor-Smith, **Enemy of the State - Wolverine (2003)** by Mark Millar, *Wolverine: Get Mystique* by Jason Aaron, *Adamantium Men - Wolverine Weapon X (2009)* by Jason Aaron (the entire Wolverine Weapon X by Jason Aaron isn't bad), *Wolverine Goes to Hell - Wolverine (2010)* by Jason Aaron (the whole Wolverine (2010-2012) run isn't bad, but GtH is the best comic in it), *Wolverine: Old Man Logan (2008-2009)* by Mark Millar (someone says that Lemire's run is better), Wolverine Epic Collection: Madripoor Nights, Wolverine by Greg Rucka Ultimate Collection (+Uncanny X-Force by Rick Remender, All-New Wolverine, **X-Men: Dark Phoenix Saga Complete Collection**).

   > Wolverine is one where you should just read the good stuff - not the entire runs.
 BUT!
 You can read the whole [2003 run](https://www.amazon.com/gp/product/B07JHX4VV4?ref_=series_rw_dp_labf) of Wolverine, starting with the Greg Rucka run from issues #1-19 and continue to the amazing **Enemy of the State**/Agent of Shield run by the man Mark Millar all the way to Old Man Logan.

 ---

-Best Alien books: **Aliens: Outbreak**, **Aliens: Nightmare Asylum**, **Aliens: Female War** (it is better to buy Aliens Omnibus Volume 1 to get all three of them), *Aliens Vs. Predator*, *Labyrinth*, *Music of the Spears*, *Aliens: Defiance*, Aliens: Dead Orbit, ~~Aliens: Salvation~~.
+Best Alien comics: **Aliens: Outbreak**, **Aliens: Nightmare Asylum**, **Aliens: Female War** (it is better to buy Aliens Omnibus Volume 1 to get all three of them), *Aliens Vs. Predator*, *Labyrinth*, *Music of the Spears*, *Aliens: Defiance*, Aliens: Dead Orbit, ~~Aliens: Salvation~~.

 > A lot of of the Aliens comics are surprisingly good.

-Best Blade Runner books: Blade Runner 2019 (it is a pretty fresh run).
+Best Blade Runner comics: Blade Runner 2019 (it is a pretty fresh run).

-Best Doctor Who books:
+Best Doctor Who comics:

 - **TITAN COMICS**: *Doctor Who: The Tenth Doctor Vol. 2: The Weeping Angels of Mons* (or Doctor Who: The Tenth Doctor Complete Year 1 Vol. 1), *Doctor Who: The Eleventh Doctor Vol. 1-6* (the first two years of [Eleventh Doctor](https://tardis.fandom.com/wiki/Doctor_Who%3A_The_Eleventh_Doctor)), *3 Volume 1: The Heralds of Destruction*, *9 Volume 1: Weapons of Past Destruction* (+-), *4 Volume 1: Gaze of the Medusa* (+- mediocre plot), *8 Volume 1: A Matter of Life and Death* (+- wishy-washy).